 Note: from 12 August 2022 there are missing data for some IPs.
 Result: a reduction of less than 5% of total LNG and less than 1% of total flows from the East corridor.
-Details about flows via the import and LNG IPs can be found here: https://transparency.entsgg.eu
+Details about flows via the import and LNG IPs can be found here: https://transparency.entsog.eu

-Page "Gas flows details"
+Page "Gas Supply Corridors and flows to the EU"